List entry Summary

 - Article Reference - Author: Davies, D S - Title: Ancient Stone Crosses in Lindsey and Holland Divisions of Lincs - Date: 1915 - Journal Title: Lincolnshire Notes & Queries - Volume: XIII no7 - Page References: 218

 - Other Reference - Author: Losco-Bradley, P.M. - Title: FMW Report - Date: 1988 - Type: DESC TEXT - Description: details of maps seen 16th c + later

-- Book Reference - Author: Stukeley, William - Title: Ivy Cross by Romans bank in Sutton St James Parish Holland Lincs - Journal Title: Itinerarium Curiosum - Type: ILLUSTRATION
+- Article Reference - Author: Stukeley, W - Title: Ivy Cross by Romans bank in Sutton St James Parish Holland Lincs - Journal Title: Itinerarium Curiosum

 National Grid Reference: TF 38906 18154